General Information on the Administration of TRQs for Supply-Managed Products

 3.1 Purpose of eligibility criteria

-- Used to determine who is eligible to obtain an allocation under a TRQ or a permit to import products that are on the ICL.
+- Eligibility criteria are used to determine whether an applicant is eligible to obtain an allocation under a TRQ or a permit to import products that are on the ICL.

-- For example, in the case of poultry products, you may be required to demonstrate that you are a distributor, processor or food service provider.
+- For example, in the case of poultry products, you may be required to demonstrate that you are a distributor, processor or food service provider of poultry products and meet eligibility criteria pertaining to the category under which you applied.

-- Information regarding which sales should be included in your total sales can be found in the relevant Notices to Importers or associated application forms.
+- Information regarding which purchase and sales transactions should be included in your application can be found in the relevant Notices to importers or associated application forms.

 3.2 Purpose of activity tests

-- Activity tests add further definition to eligibility criteria and help to measure an applicant’s level of activity in the industry.
+- Activity tests are used in conjunction with the eligibility criteria, in order to measure an applicant’s level of activity in the industry.

-- The Minister’s policies state that you must be able to demonstrate that you were active in the applicable Canadian sector, as stated in the relevant Notice to Importers, in a defined 12-month reference period.
+- You need to demonstrate that you were active in the applicable Canadian sector, as stated in the relevant Notice to importers, in a defined 12-month reference period.

 - For example, you may have to demonstrate that you have manufactured, purchased or sold a certain minimum quantity of products in the reference period in order to be considered eligible for an allocation.

-- If the TRQ for which you are applying is allocated on a market share basis, your level of activity in the industry, as compared with the level of activity of other alike eligible applicants in the reference period, will be used to determine the size of your allocation.
+- If the TRQ for which you are applying is allocated on a market share basis, your level of activity, as compared with the level of activity of other eligible applicants in the reference period, will be used to determine the size of your allocation.

 - Equal share means every eligible applicant gets the same amount of quota.

-- To receive an import allocation, you must be a resident of Canada.
+- To receive an import allocation, you must be a resident of Canada and meet the eligibility criteria as identified in the relevant Notices to importers.

-- Depending on the TRQ, you may or may not be able to apply under more than one portion of the TRQ.
+- Depending on the allocation and eligibility criteria of a TRQ, you may or may not be able to apply under more than one portion of the TRQ.

-- For example, under the World Trade Organization (WTO) chicken TRQ, you may be eligible to apply for an allocation under both the processor portion and the further processor portion; but under the Comprehensive Economic and Trade Agreement (CETA) cheese TRQ, this is not possible.
+- For example, under the WTO Chicken and Chicken Products TRQ, you may be eligible to apply for an allocation under both the processor portion and the further processor (Non-ICL product processor) portion; but under the CETA Cheese of All Types TRQ, this is not possible.

-- For details on whether or not you can apply for more than one allocation within a single TRQ, please review the policy stated in the relevant Notice to Importers.
+- For details on whether or not you can apply for more than one allocation within a single TRQ, review the policy stated in the relevant Notice to importers.

 4. Related persons